solacecommunity/spring-solace-leader-election/README.md

 ## Use cases

-### Consumer group wants to schedule tasks
+### A consumer group wants to schedule tasks

-only one member of your [consumer group](https://docs.spring.io/spring-cloud-stream/docs/1.0.0.M4/reference/htmlsingle/index.html#_consumer_group_support) should run the scheduled task.
+Only one member of your [consumer group](https://docs.spring.io/spring-cloud-stream/docs/1.0.0.M4/reference/htmlsingle/index.html#_consumer_group_support) should run the scheduled task.

-You have a service/component with the spring standard @Scheduled annotation.
-Additional you have the @LeaderAware annotation, that suppress the methode execution if you are not leader of the group "demo".
+You have a service/component with the spring standard [`@Scheduled`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Scheduled.html) annotation, as well as the `@LeaderAware` annotation, that suppresses the method execution if you are not leader of the example group "demo".
 ```java
 @Service
 public class MyScheduledService {